JJ-Twigg/JJ-Twigg/README.md

 ## LinkedIn Courses

 I have completed many LinkedIn Learning courses in various subjects such as MySQL, entrepreneurship, project management, and more throughout the year.
-Here are a few examples.
+Here are only a few of all the courses I have completed.
 Below is the LinkedIn Learning course presentation about creating GitHub profiles and learning Markdown:

 <img src="https://github.com/user-attachments/assets/51f1678a-6b98-4e34-bfa9-75491fcacc53" alt="SFa" width="900" height="700">